Department of Curriculum and Instruction

 Pierce, Carolyn Dianne, Lecturer, Curriculum & Instruction, M.Ed., University of North Texas

-Pimentel, Charise N, Regents' Teacher and Professor, Curriculum & Instruction, Ph.D., University of Utah
+Pimentel, Charise N, Regents' Teacher, Curriculum & Instruction, Ph.D., University of Utah

 Pool, Kimbroly Andrews, Lecturer, Curriculum & Instruction, Ed.D., Texas A&M Univ-Commerce

-Porterfield, Jennifer Allison, Senior Lecturer, Curriculum & Instruction, Ph.D., University of Texas at Austin
+Porterfield, Jennifer Allison, Associate Dean, College of Education and Associate Professor of Instruction, Curriculum & Instruction, Ph.D., University of Texas at Austin

 Ramirez, Mary Albon, Lecturer, Curriculum & Instruction, M.Ed., Texas State University